tanwill/weather-api-app/README.md

 This is a weather app I built using React and https://openweathermap.org/api.

+## July 10-12 Updates

+1. I added state for a main weather category as well as icons.
+This way the icon will change depending on the locations's main weather description.

+2. Rounded temperature to nearest integer.

+3. Added banner and styling to the application using flexbox.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts